christos-stamatis/supervised_pattern_recognition/README.md

 The examples folder contains implementation scripts for the pattern recognition algorithm along with synthetic data sets.

 ## DATA
 The data folder contains the FIRELAB FL12 (see manuscript) emission ratios data that were used to run the pattern recognition algorithm and also train the LDA classifier.
-Note: No prepcrocessing (as decribed on the manuscript sections 2.21 and 3.1) has taken place.
+Note: The data have been preprocessed as decribed on the manuscript sections 2.2.1 and 3.1.

 ## License